virocon-organization/virocon/README.rst

-**Paper.** Our `SoftwareX paper`_ "ViroCon: A software to compute multivariate extremes using the environmental contour method." provides a concise description of virocon (version 1).
+**Paper.** Our `SoftwareX paper`_ "ViroCon: A software to compute multivariate extremes using the environmental contour method." provides a concise description of virocon version 1 and our `update paper`_ describes the changes introduced in virocon version 2.

 **Conference presentation.** In a `WESC 2021 presentation`_, we showed how virocon (version 2) can be used to support the design process of offshore wind turbines.